medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 - NAT interface: with no IP

-Once you know the DHCP IP, you may prefer to switch to a better terminal than VirtualBox terminal, to perform Linux actions.
-It is highly suggested to use [MobaXTerm](https://mobaxterm.mobatek.net/download.html) terminal.
+Once you know the DHCP IP, you may prefer to switch to a better terminal than VirtualBox term, to perform Linux actions.
+It is highly recommended to use [MobaXTerm](https://mobaxterm.mobatek.net/download.html) terminal.
 {:.note}

 You may also want to restart your virtual machine in headless mode.
 That way, virtual machine will start normally but with no additional terminal window.
-You can connect using MobaXterm without any additional screen.
+Then, you can connect using MobaXterm without any additional, unnecessary, annoying terminal.
 {:.note}

 The NAT interface must get a class-A private network address IP (range